Slow Cooker Enchilada Soup

 Fire-Eater Chicken Enchilada Soup

 For the chicken, I used leftover fire-eater roasted chicken.
 It has tremendous flavor, and is moist to boot.
 It also added some more kick to this fire-eater chicken enchilada soup, and kick is good.
 You can use any cooked chicken you have on hand, but you might want to add some more cayenne (or hot sauce).
+You want this dish to have plenty of spicy goodness.

 I like to use my good ole trusty Dutch oven to make this soup and pretty much darned near anything like it on my stovetop.
 It’s nice and big and sturdy.
 That extra weight helps it maintain and distribute heat perfectly.
 As an added bonus, it’s actually pretty easy to clean up too!